broughtj/Ecn5330/index.md

 ### Prerequisites

-Stats xxxx (probability and statisitcs) and Math xxxx (business calculus).
+- Statistics 2000/2300 Business Statistics
+- Math 1100 or 1210 Calculus
+- Or approval of the professor

 Students must be prepared to program in Python for computational assignments.
+No prior programming experience is required!

 # Instructor